 By Andy I can’t quite believe that it’s been over a week already since the Playwork Campference came to an end!
 What an amazing whirlwind it has been.
 As I get ready to depart the US and head back to Europe, I spent a moment reflecting on my experiences of...

-By Morgan Happy New Year!
+Happy New Year!
 We all have our favourite holidays, and this one is mine – well, tied with my birthday, of course!
-It’s a little cheesy to say that this is a time of reflection, a chance to consider the year ending and make renewed commitments to the...
+It’s a little cheesy to say that this is a time of reflection, a chance to consider the year ending and make renewed commitments to the one opening...

 We are standing in a circle, facing a fire in the perishing cold.
 My face is hot and dry while sleet seeps through ill-considered jeans and trickles into my shoes.
 So it is for our End of the World Tour.
 On a hill, with a steel slide to one side and a view of brick...